 Cycling teams of all shapes and sizes are welcomed at the Sonoma County Backroad Challenge.
-Teams can consist of friends, co-workers, neighbors, families, fellow students, roommates, cycling clubs, health club members, service club members, or any group of riders united for any reason, or for no reason.
+Teams can consist of 9 or more friends, co-workers, neighbors, families, fellow students, roommates, cycling clubs, health club members, service club members, or any group of riders united for any reason, or for no reason.

 Registering a Team

 Just go to our registration page and click "create a group".
 If you are the manager, you can check back by clicking the "manage your group" button.
 Each member of your group can then log in and register if they know the name of your group, which you can communicate to them.
 Passwords can be created if you prefer

 If you are forming a team of riders for the 2015 SCBC, Petaluma Sunrise Rotary sincerely appreciates your initiative and leadership, and we take seriously our responsibility to provide a fun and successful day for you and your team.
 If you're still thinking about whether to form a team, just know that group activities like the Backroad Challenge strengthen bonds between colleagues and friends.
 It’s a great way for people to relieve stress in their busy lives, and makes them feel good about supporting the community.
 And let’s face it, many of us need incentives to get outside and get fit.
 You will be giving your team all of that, and they will appreciate it!
 The following "cheat sheet" is intended to help you build, organize and motivate your team for this event.

 - Commit to the ride and familiarize yourself with the registration process by registering on this website.
 Be sure to enter your team's name.

 - Set a goal for the number of riders you would like to have on your team, and make a list of potential team members.

 - Invite each of them to join you on the ride.

 - Decide if you'll register all members, or ask them to register individually.
 Remind them to enter your team name and password (if you created one).

 - Expand your team by asking your members to recruit at least one co-worker, friend or family member.